EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * If TYPE mod 4 equals 1 or 3, C_U is omitted, otherwise C_U is not omitted.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite.
-Let X_V be the x-coordinate of the ephemeral public key.
+Let G_Y be the x-coordinate of the ephemeral public key.

 * Choose a connection identifier C_V and store it for the length of the protocol.